 There is so much information overload out there today now that everyone and every device is connected.
 Sometimes, it's hard to separate the wheat from the chaff.
 It seems that every man and his dog have got something to say, and they're not afraid to speak out.

-Myth #1: The only reason people need liposuction is because they don’t look after themselves properly.
+Myth #1: The only reason people need liposuction is that they don't look after themselves properly.
 In other words, they eat too much and move too little.

 Myth #2: The vast majority of overweight women need a tummy-tuck.